guisehn/genetic-magic-square-finder/README.md

 The first one contains the first six elements of the first parent (elements from index `0` to `5`) and the rest of the second parent, and the second one contains the first six elements of the second parent and the rest of the first parent.

-These new individuals are represented as inversion sequences, and now we need to transform it back to the permutation representation.
+These new individuals are represented as inversion sequences, and now we need to transform them back to the permutation representation.

 #### Transforming back to permutation representation (example)